need4swede/sprout-track/src/components/ActivityTileGroup/README.md

 - Avoids web-specific APIs
 - Uses relative sizing that can be adapted to different screen sizes
 - Implements touch-friendly button sizes
+- Handles timezone differences in a platform-agnostic way

 When converting to React Native, the grid layout would need to be implemented using React Native's `View` and `FlatList` components instead of CSS grid.
+The timezone handling would remain largely the same, as it uses standard JavaScript Date APIs that are available in React Native.